selenebun/towerdefense/README.md

 * Esc to deselect tower
 * Left and right brackets to change map size (will reset!)
 * 0-9 to select a tower to place
+* L to toggle drawing lines from towers
 * R to reset game
 * S to sell selected tower